 I talk to a lot of parents nervous about homeschooling their high school-aged kids with dyslexia.
 After graduating 5 teens with dyslexia, here are 10 things you need to know!

 - Teens often take off with their learning in high school.
+I talk to lots of parents of middle schoolers who fear their kids will never be able to handle high school-level courses.
 More often than not, as kids reach the teen years, their ability to read, write, and spell improves significantly.
-While it is still important to allow the use of assistive technology, you will likely see your teen becoming more and more independent.
+While it is still important to allow the use of assistive technology as an accommodation, you will likely see your teen becoming more and more independent.

 - All high school students with learning differences should be using assistive technology as an accommodation.
-All of my dyslexic, adult kids use assistive technology everyday as adults.
-Spelling remains a weakness for many dyslexics throughout their lives and mastering the use of simple assistive technology like phonetic spell checkers or speech to text can make a huge difference.
+All of my dyslexic, adult kids use assistive technology every day as for their work and school.
+Spelling remains a weakness for many dyslexics throughout their lives and mastering the use of simple assistive technology like phonetic spell checkers or speech-to-text can make a huge difference.
 (Pro Tip: Give your high schooler an elective credit for Technology Systems for their time spent learning how to use different assistive technology apps and programs.)

 - Kids can get credit for requirements even if they’re working ‘below grade level’.
 Remember that struggling students, as well as functionally disabled students, are given high school credit and graduate from public high schools all the time.
 Therefore, unless the case is unusual, we can apply these same criteria to homeschool students who have a documented learning disability.
 You are your child’s resource teacher and it is your call as to what is required to pass a class.

 - Be on the lookout for where your teens interests and abilities intersect.
 This is where their calling or career will be found.
 As an adult reading this post, you know that you find much more enjoyment when you are working doing something you are good at.
 Talk to your teens about their interests and abilities and look for ways to help them find mentors to help them grow in those areas.